 Being Bored Increases Creativity and Imagination

-Let them perform the play or instrument for you (when you are done doing what you have to).
-Put the painted picture up on the fridge or have a discussion about the book they are reading.
+Let them perform the play or instrument for you (when you are done doing what you have to or at a set time).
+Put their creative project up on the fridge or discuss the book they are reading.

 Being Bored Provides a Good Teaching Moment

-Helping your kids understand why they feel bored and how they can change that is a great learning activity and a way to bond with them.
-It gives you the opportunity to share things about your life and how you solve those moments for yourself.
+Helping your kids understand why they feel bored and how they can change it is a great learning activity and a great way to bond with them.
+It allows you to share things about your life and how you solve those moments for yourself.

-In fact, with all of the chaos in their world (school, homework, friends, music, video games, etc.), learning how to deal with boredom could turn into those moments where they get to take a deep breath.
+In fact, with all of the chaos in their world (school, homework, friends, music, video games, etc.), learning how to deal with a little bit of boredom could turn into moments where they get to take a deep breath.

 Being Bored Can Make Your Children More Likeable

-People that aren’t creative or imaginative and can never find satisfaction in what they have are the people who are often bored with life.
+People that aren’t creative or imaginative and can never find satisfaction in what they have are the people who are most often bored with life.
 Bored people really can be boring people.

 When someone is interesting and able to “roll with the punches,” they become people that other people want to spend time with.
 Help your child become that person.

 Being Bored Is Good for You as a Parent

-This doesn’t mean that you don’t spend time together, but if there are a few hours on a weekend where you have to get some stuff done (or take a bath!), it is okay to expect your child to manage their time by themselves.
+This doesn’t mean that you don’t spend time together, but if there are a few hours on a weekend where you are at your wit’s end or have to get some stuff done (or take a bath or practice healthy mental health challenges), it is okay to expect your child to manage some time by themselves.

-While you may have to provide some suggestions for your child to get started, being bored can drive some incredibly creative decisions and ideas.
+While you may have to provide some suggestions for them to get started, being bored can drive some incredibly creative decisions and ideas.
 See what they come up with – it will serve them well.